 Section 1- Sketch Plan

-Submission of Sketch Plan: Any owner of land shall, prior to submitting an application for a subdivision of land, submit to the Secretary or Clerk of the Planning board at least fourteen (14) days prior to the regular meeting of the Board eight (8) copies of a Sketch Plan of the proposed subdivision, which shall comply with the requirements of Article V, Section 1 for the purposes of classification and preliminary discussion.
-In addition, the applicant must submit a completed SEQR short form document and the Planning Board may require SEQR long form.
+Submission of Sketch Plan: Any owner of land shall, prior to submitting an application for a subdivision of land, submit to the Secretary or Clerk of the Planning Board at least fourteen (14) days prior to the regular meeting of the Board eight (8) copies of a Sketch Plan of the proposed subdivision, which shall comply with the requirements of Article V, Section 1 for the purposes of classification and preliminary discussion.
+In addition, the applicant must submit Part 1 of the appropriate SEQRA form.
+Even if the project only requires the submission of the Short Form the Planning Board may, in its discretion, require the SEQRA long form.

 B. Discussion of Requirements: The subdivider, or their duly authorized representative, shall attend the meeting of the Planning Board to discuss the requirements of these regulations along with those of the Town of Hebron and Washington County for roads, drainage, sewerage, water supply, fire protection, and similar aspects, as well as the availability of existing services and other pertinent information.